-The Company's asset retirement obligations are based on estimated costs to reclaim and abandon ownership interests in oil and natural gas assets including well sites, gathering systems and processing facilities.
-At December 31, 2018, the estimated total undiscounted, uninflated amount of cash flows required to settle the asset retirement obligations is \$106.0 million (December 31, 2017 - \$75.9 million), which is estimated to be incurred within the next 50 years.
-The Bank of Canada's long-term risk-free bond rate of 2.2% (December 31, 2017 - 2.4%) and an inflation rate of 2.0% (December 31, 2017 - 2.0%) were used to calculate the net present value of the asset retirement obligations.
+The Company's asset retirement obligations are based on estimated costs to reclaim and abandon ownership interests in condensate and natural gas assets including well sites, gathering systems and processing facilities.
+At December 31, 2019, the estimated total undiscounted, uninflated amount of cash flows required to settle the asset retirement obligations is \$133.8 million (December 31, 2018 - \$106.0 million), of which 40% is estimated to be incurred within the next 10 years.
+The Bank of Canada's long-term risk-free bond rate of 1.8% (December 31, 2018 - 2.2%) and an inflation rate of 1.4% (December 31, 2018 - 2.0%) were used to calculate the net present value of the asset retirement obligations.
+The increase in the ARO liability is due primarily to increases in abandonment cost estimates for certain wells in our non core northwest Alberta area.